moreiraz0/moreiraz0/README.md

 ### Hi there, I'm Vitor Moreira! 👾

-👨‍💻 I'm a developer, working at the CX area in a Software Development Company
+👨‍💻 I'm a developer, working at the Data Analysis/Developing area in a Medicinal Cannabis company

 🎓 Graduating in System Analysis and Development at Universidade Municipal de São Caetano do Sul (USCS) and studying Software Engineering